Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Discussion

 \subsection{Summary of Results}

-Our study demonstrates how MultiColleagues, a multi-agent conversational system, reshapes collaborative ideation compared to single-agent baselines.
+Our study demonstrates how MultiColleagues, a multi-agent conversational system, reshapes collaborative ideation processes compared to a single-agent baseline.
 First, for \textbf{RQ1 - Collaborative Experience}, MultiColleagues fostered a distributed, team-like atmosphere.
 Participants reported stronger team-like feelings and complementary strengths across roles.
 Engagement also increased, with nearly twice as many utterances, longer sessions, and more words produced overall, reflecting a shift from passive receipt to facilitative coordination.
-For \textbf{RQ2 - Creative Outcomes}, multiple AI perspectives supported broader and deeper exploration: participants spent more time developing each idea topic and producing outputs judged higher in quality and novelty.
+For \textbf{RQ2 - Perceived Creative Outcomes}, the exposure to multiple AI colleague perspectives supported broader and deeper exploration, participants spent more time developing each idea topic and reported higher perceived outcome quality and novelty.
 For \textbf{RQ3 - System Design and User Agency}, MultiColleagues enabled stronger perceived control and more adaptive thinking mode support for switching between divergent and convergent thinking.
 Although autonomy sometimes led to conversational drift, participants valued the ability to steer discussions, regulate rhythm, and align outputs with evolving goals.
 Our results indicate that multi-agent systems shift ideation from tool use toward dynamics that resemble collegial teamwork.
 Building on these findings, we outline key design implications that translate observed collaboration patterns into actionable directions for future system design, detailed in the following sections (Figure \ref{fig:DI}).